 Ca n'Oliver - Centre of Art & History Hernández Sanz

-Ca n'Oliver (or Oliver Palace) was inaugurated in late March of 2015, giving new life to the 19th century building that belonged to a family that comes from a long line of entrepreneurship harboured in a higher society.
+Ca n'Oliver (or Oliver Palace) was inaugurated in late March of 2015, giving new life to the 19th-century building that belonged to a family that comes from a long line of entrepreneurship harbored in a higher society.
 This now iconic museum slash palace is part of the artistic background of the Consell Insular of Menorca (Minorca) with works of art by the Hernandez Sanz - Hernández Mora collection.
-Expect to see lively works from the likes of Francesc Hernández Sanz and his son, both intellectuals and artists heavily involved in the history and culture of Menorca.
+Expect to see lively works from the likes of Francesc Hernández Sanz and his son, both intellectuals, and artists heavily involved in the history and culture of Menorca.
 The reviving spirit of this former palace from the eighteenth century is serenaded across the walls and ceilings, with collections from the time around the British legacy of the island.

-Much gratitude and appreciation from the city has been given to the families: Hernández Sanz, Hérnandez Mora, Victory and Quintana Segui for establishing this well profound project in Mahón's city centre.
+Much gratitude and appreciation from the city have been given to the families: Hernández Sanz, Hérnandez Mora, Victory and Quintana Segui for establishing this well profound project in Mahón's city center.
 The building has a high artistic and heritage value, given that its construction responds to a historical moment very prominent in Menorca.
 The merchant Llorenç Oliver, promoter of housing, ordered its construction and decoration, especially the frescoes decorating ceilings and walls made by Giuseppe and Stefano Patania Cotaerdi.
 In addition, the rehabilitation works have uncovered several deposits and a large cistern, originally used for storing goods which Oliver marketed at the time.

 We had the privilege to see the temporary exhibition 'De Chiesa a Ramon Cavaller', which is a tribute to the costumbrist (Romanticism) paintings of Menorca in the 18th century.
 The precursor to this form of art in Menorca was Giuseppe Chiesa.
 Many artists years later have been easily inspired by his mastery, such is the case of artist Ramon Cavaller.